asmaatefomran/FocusMate/README.md

 1. **Login**: Open the app and sign in using your credentials.
 New users can create an account.
 2. **Add Tasks**: Click on "Add Task" to create a new task.
 Set a deadline, priority, and category.
 3. **Track Time**: Use the integrated timer to track time spent on tasks.
-4. **AI Recommendations**: The app will suggest tasks to prioritize based on your habits and patterns.
-5. **Pomodoro Sessions**: Set Pomodoro intervals for focused work (25 minutes working, 5 minutes break).
+4. **Pomodoro Sessions**: Set Pomodoro intervals for focused work (25 minutes working, 5 minutes break).
-6. **View Reports**: View productivity charts and reports in the "Reports" section.
+5. **View Reports**: View productivity charts and reports in the "Reports" section.
-7. **Sync Data**: Tasks will sync automatically to the cloud when connected to the internet.
+6. **Sync Data**: Tasks will sync automatically to the cloud when connected to the internet.